nulltea/kicksware-api/README.md

 ## Overview

-_**Kicksware API**_ provides both RESTful and gRPC interfaces to deliver access, control, and management of the Kicksware sneaker resale platform while being designed as a microservice-based, cloud-native, composite solution that collectively represents a set of a lightweight, stateless web-services, each written in Golang.
+_**Kicksware API**_ provides both RESTful and gRPC interfaces to grand access, control, and management of the Kicksware sneaker resale platform while it's designed as a microservice-based, cloud-native, composite solution that collectively represents a set of a lightweight, stateless web-services, each written in Golang.

 ## Table of contents